zoecabrales/RideSharingApp/README.md

 # RideSharingApp
-Test App that allows drivers to view nearby ride requests and accept or decline them
+Coding Assessment app that allows drivers to view nearby ride requests and accept or decline them

 Project is used using React Native Expo CLI